 - Not only is the workweek squeezed into a shorter time frame, but all the after-work activities must also be wedged into the remaining hours of each work day.

-- Chronic fatigue caused by current work-family conflict time pressures may or may not be off-set by the regular day off.
+- Chronic fatigue caused by current work-family conflict time pressures might not be off-set by the regular day off.

-- Child or elder care coverage to match your compressed work schedule may also be a challenge.
+- Child or elder care coverage to match your compressed work schedule can also be a challenge.

 “Many thanks for the research and structure you provide to create a winning proposal; my compressed workweek schedule has been approved.
 I was able to communicate my needs while providing my employer with a plan to get the work done.
 It’s a win-win.”
 Diana Mezick, Administrative Assistant, Greek Orthodox Church of St. George, Bethesda, MD